Corporate document

 Marmot M, Wilkinson R, editors (2006) Social determinants of health.
 Oxford: Oxford University Press

-Reference examples: NICE guidance
+Reference style and examples: NICE guidance

 Pembrolizumab for adjuvant treatment of renal cell carcinoma (2022) NICE technology appraisal guidance 830